Jacob Blake is paralyzed from waist down after police shooting, father says

 The shooting, which has sparked protests in Kenosha and other cities, was videotaped by a bystander and posted on social media.

-Kenosha police have released few details beyond saying that officers were responding to a domestic incident at 5:11 p.m. on Sunday and "were involved in an officer-involved shooting."
+Kenosha police have released few details beyond saying that officers were responding to a domestic incident at 5:11 p.m. on Sunday and were involved in a shooting.

-Police have referred requests for comment to the Wisconsin Department of Justice, which is conducting a probe of the incident.
+Police have referred requests for comment to the Wisconsin Department of Justice, which is conducting an investigation.

-The Kenosha County District Attorney's Office will decide whether to file charges, as is customary, Kaul's statement said, adding that the police officers involved were placed on administrative leave.
+The Kenosha County District Attorney's Office will decide whether to file charges, as is customary, Kaul's statement said, adding that the police officers involved had been placed on administrative leave.

-The mayor of Kenosha, a city of about 100,000 midway between Chicago and Milwaukee, said Monday that there was no body camera video of the incident with Blake and that he wasn't sure whether a dash camera recorded it.
+The mayor of Kenosha, a city of about 100,000 midway between Chicago and Milwaukee, said Monday that there was no body camera video of the shooting and that he wasn't sure whether a dash camera recorded it.

 The bystander who recorded the video posted on social media, Raysean White, 22, said the incident first caught his attention when he heard a group of women arguing across the street from his apartment.